rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 * tty: represents a terminal.
 * pts/: represents a virtual console in a graphical environment with the number after representing the instance of the virtual console (0, 1, 2...)

-The `-r` option also displays the execution level (see chapter "startup").
+The `-r` option also displays the runlevel (see chapter "startup").

 ## File tree